Golden Retriever Separation Anxiety: A Comprehensive Guide 2025

 How to treat separation anxiety?

-Tiring out your dog mentally and physically to treat their separation anxiety.
+Tiring out your dog mentally and physically to treat separation anxiety is important.
 It is a serious condition, so consult your vet for proper treatment or to rule out any medical problems.
-The dog may have indoor accidents due to infections, hormone imbalances, or other health issues
+The dog may have indoor accidents due to infections, hormone imbalances, or other health issues.

-Take your dog on a walk, explore new paths with them, and let it stop to sniff and discover the world around it.
+Take your dog on a walk, exploring new paths with it and letting it stop to sniff and discover the world around it.
 Before you leave, bring out long-lasting treats, enrichment, and puzzle toys.
 Establish a routine at the same time you leave or come back home.

 If the situation is mild, do the following things to overcome their separation anxiety: